JLuGithub/LUSTR/README.md

 					(Default = --fr)
-		--flank/-f <value>	Maximum length to search for flankings A setting of the minimum mapping length used in previous step plus 20nt or more is recommended By default bwa mem requires ~30nt as the minimum mapping length to export the hits (Default = 50)
+		--flank/-f <value>	Maximum length to search for flankings A setting of the minimum mapping length used in previous step plus 20nt or more is recommended By default bwa mem requires about 30nt as the minimum mapping length to export the hits (Default = 50)
 		--seed <value>		Seed length to search for flankings.
 A setting of 7 is recommended for best performance (Default = 7) --untrust1 <value>	Length threshold of short flankings to enter further check by looking into nearby repeat sequences (Default = 15)